DharveshGayadhane/DharveshGayadhane/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact:
 -->
 I am Working at Accenture Pvt.
-Ltd. with an experience of 1 and half year.
+Ltd. as Packaged App Development Analyst with an experience of 2 years.
 I have completed my Internship at Tata Consultancy Services.
-I am currenty working mostly using PLSQL.
+I am currenty working mostly using PLSQL , Also GenAI tools like Github Copilot.
 As well as I am trying to create Dynamic Web Projects.
 You can find simple projects in my profile.
 They are very simple and easy to learn.
 Thank You for visiting.
 <!-->